innolitics/rdm/rdm/init_files/documents/software_plan.md

 2. **Create Git Branch**

     Create a new git branch.
 The name should begin with the change request number, e.g., `104-short-description`.
-If you are working on multiple change requests at once, you can include both numbers in the name, e.g., `104-132-short-description`.
+If you are working on multiple change requests at once, you can include both numbers in the name at the beginning, e.g., `104-132-short-description`.

 3. **Create Git Commits**